Rehabilitation of the Pasig River: Pasig River Esplanade

-Bongbong Marcos inaugurated on January 17, 2024 the "Pasig River Esplanade", the first phase of the P18-billion Pasig River Urban Development of the Rehabilitation of the Pasig River.
+President Marcos inaugurated on January 17, 2024, the Pasig River Esplanade, the first phase of the P18-billion Pasig River Urban Development of the Rehabilitation of the Pasig River.
 The Inter-Agency Council for the Pasig River Urban Development (IAC-PRUD) per Jose Acuzar announced that it will build 8 more esplanades in other parts of the 25-kilometer river.
 The 500 m embankment behind the Manila Central Post Office features the promenade which will be 25 km long on each side of the Pasig River.
 Acuzar further said that the promenade would lead to a 150 ha park in Rizal that may be called "Marcos Park".

 In June, 2024, Marcos Jr. officially opened the Eplanade's Pasig River Urban Development Showcase Area (PRUDP), Phase 2 1C, a 250-meter stretch that connects Jones Bridge to Plaza Mexico at Magallanes Drive.
 Located behind the Manila Central Post Office, it features a 250 meters by three-meter wide boardwalk with a roof deck and bike lane from Plaza Mexico to Fort Santiago.